-Students develop and apply a variety of strategies for solving problems, including building models, recognizing and generalizing patterns, making tables, drawing diagrams and graphs, using equations and solving simpler problems.
+Students develop and apply a variety of strategies for solving problems, including building models, recognizing and generalizing patterns, making tables, drawing diagrams and graphs, using equations, and solving simpler problems.
 They apply all operations on fractions and decimals fluently and use the appropriate operation to solve problems.
-They learn to distinguish between fractions as numbers and ratios as comparisons, and to solve problems in various contexts using ratios, scaling, equivalent ratios, rates, percents and absolute value.
-They deepen their understanding of area and perimeter of polygons as well as surface area and volume of prisms.
+They learn to distinguish between fractions as numbers and ratios as comparisons and to solve problems in various contexts using ratios, scaling, equivalent ratios, rates, percentages and absolute values.
+They deepen their understanding of the area and perimeter of polygons, as well as the surface area and volume of prisms.
 They begin to explore various aspects of algebra, including variables, expressions, inequalities and algebraic equations, and they interpret and evaluate expressions and solve linear equations.
-They pose questions, collect data, perform analysis of data distributions, including shape, measures of center (mean, median, mode) and variability (range, interquartile range, mean absolute deviation).
+They pose questions, collect data and perform analysis of data distributions, including shape, measures of center (mean, median, mode) and variability (range, interquartile range, mean absolute deviation).

-Mathematics - Accelerated
+Math - Accelerated

-This course follows the mathematics topics, with deeper content and several extension topics that feature more student-centered pacing.
-Students make estimates, use benchmarks, check for reasonableness of answers and learn to recognize when to use an estimate and when an exact solution is necessary.
-In doing so, they develop and apply a variety of strategies for solving problems, including building models, recognizing and generalizing patterns, making lists and tables, drawing diagrams and graphs, using equations and solving simpler problems.
+This course follows the math topics with deeper content and several extension topics that feature a more student-centered pace.
+Students make estimates, use benchmarks, check the reasonability of answers, and learn to recognize when to use an estimate and when an exact solution is necessary.
+In doing so, they develop and apply a variety of strategies for solving problems, including building models, recognizing and generalizing patterns, making lists and tables, drawing diagrams and graphs, using equations, and solving simpler problems.
 Students learn to apply all four arithmetic operations on fractions and decimals fluently and recognize when addition, subtraction, multiplication or division is the appropriate operation to solve a problem.
-Students learn to distinguish between fractions as numbers and ratios as comparisons and solve problems in various contexts using ratios, scaling, equivalent ratios, rates, percents, absolute value and unit rates.
-Students learn to pose questions, collect data, analyze and interpret data distributions.
+Students learn to distinguish between fractions as numbers and ratios as comparisons and solve problems in various contexts using ratios, scaling, equivalent ratios, rates, percentages, absolute values and unit rates.
+Students learn to pose questions, collect data, and analyze and interpret data distributions.
 Students also deepen their understanding of the area and perimeter of various polygons and surface area and volume of rectangular prisms, including the use of formulas.
 Students also begin to explore various aspects of algebra, including variables, expressions, inequalities and algebraic equations, and they interpret and evaluate expressions and solve linear equations in a variety of ways.
 They also perform analysis of data distributions, including shape, measures of center (mean, median, mode) and variability (range, interquartile range, mean absolute deviation).
-Students are expected to make connections to previous skills and other content area and extend and apply understanding of topics to new scenarios.
+Students are expected to make connections to previous skills and other content area and extend and apply their understanding of topics to new scenarios.
 This course makes significant use of investigation and discovery-based learning.